lmmx/datapasta/README.md

 # With Pyperclip support (for Windows/MacOS, or if you are on Linux but not using X windows manager)
 pip install datapasta[pyperclip]

-# With Pandas support
+# With Pandas execution support
 pip install datapasta[pandas]

-# With Polars support
+# With Polars execution support
 pip install datapasta[polars]

-# For Polars on older CPUs
+# or for Polars on older CPUs
 pip install datapasta[polars-lts-cpu]
 ```